 Registering on the database will allow you to view donors for 60 days.
-Enrolling in the program will grant you upgraded access so that you may not only view the donors, but also "lock in" a donor when you are ready.
-You must be an established patient at a participating fertility clinic to enroll in the program.
-Please call us to check the shipping availability for your clinic.
+Contacting us to enroll and set up an account in our system will grant you full access so that you may not only view the complete donor profiles, but also select a donor when you are ready.

-We post on our website all information regarding the donor that is provided to us.
+We post all information that is provided to us regarding the donor on our website.
 After her egg retrieval, the donor moves on with her life and may not be available to provide additional information.

-Placing a donor in your favorites folder does not secure a donor.
-The favorites folder is simply a tool for you to easily track and compare the donors you like.
-When the donor's last egg lot is gone, she will automatically disappear from your folder.
-We highly recommend that you write down the number for the donors you are interested for future reference.
-If you call us with the number, we can assess her willingness to cycle again.
+No, placing a donor in your favorites folder does not secure a donor.
+The favorite’s folder is simply a tool for you to easily track and compare the donors you like.
+When the donor’s last egg lot is gone, you will see “Donor Not Available” indicated in the donor profile preview.
+We highly recommend that you either write down the number of the donors you are interested in, or you keep them in your favorite’s list.
+If the donor is no longer available you may call us with the number, and we can assess her willingness to cycle again.
+We only allow up to 6 cycles per donor.
 You must be enrolled into our program to have the ability to select a donor.
 Call us today to get started at 240-778-6210.

-Supplemental fees are added if an outside program was used to find a donor.
-While the donor was discovered by an external agency, she still would have received her medical care at a partner practice.
-Therefore, her eggs have been frozen in accordance with our technology protocol.
-Generally the partnering practices will have their own donors to add to the database, but occasionally we will use external programs to identify hard to find donors.
+Supplemental fees are added if an outside program was used to source a donor.
+While the donor may have been discovered by an external agency, she still received her medical care at a DEB USA partner practice.
+Therefore, she has received our rigorous screening and her eggs have been frozen in accordance with our technology protocol.
+Generally, the partnering practices will have their own donors to add to the database, but occasionally we will use external programs to identify hard to find donors.

 It is your decision if, and to whom, you choose to share the genetic source of your child.
-We strongly recommend you do share the information with your OB/GYN and ultimately with your child's pediatrician, so they can better care for both you and your child.
+We strongly recommend that you share the information with your OB/GYN and, ultimately, with your child's pediatrician, so they can better care for both you and your child.
 We also encourage you to share this information with your future child in an age appropriate way.

-Eggs are only shipped to fertility clinics within the US and Canada; please call us to check the availability of shipping to your clinic.
+Eggs are shipped to fertility clinics internationally in accordance with local regulations.
+Please call us to check the availability of shipping to your clinic.
 Please consult with your physician regarding any medical indication that could prohibit you from pursuing donor egg treatment.

-There are no costs to enroll or browse the donor registry.
+It is free to enroll and to register with us.
 We understand that moving forward with donor egg is a big decision emotionally and financially, and we would like to relieve you from unnecessary stress.
 You are not under any pressure or commitment.
+If you select a donor from our database, we will then send you contracts and wiring instructions to process your payment.

-Donor egg treatment is composed of three primary components: first is the fee paid to the donor for her inconvenience and time as well as the expense associated with her pre-screening; second is the cost of the donor's IVF cycle and associated medication to retrieve her eggs; and third is the cost of the recipient's cycle to get her ready for the eggs to be transferred into her uterus.
+Donor egg treatment is composed of three primary components.
+First is the fee paid to the donor for her time and inconvenience, as well as the expense associated with her eligibility pre-screening.
+Second is the cost of the donor's IVF cycle and associated medication to retrieve and freeze her eggs.
+Third is the cost of the recipient's cycle to get her ready for the eggs to be transferred into her uterus.
+These costs are used to create the package price of our single cycle and assured refund plans.
+Egg lots alone are $14,500 plus shipping.
+Our eggs are typically discounted in our packages.

 Payment is expected within 5 business days of donor selection.
 Information on how to make payment will be sent to you via e-mail shortly after your donor selection has been received by us.

-Yes, donor's are fully screened in accordance with FDA guidelines prior to their donation.
+Yes, donors are fully screened in accordance with FDA and Health Canada guidelines prior to their donation.
 All aspects of their donation cycle, including stimulation medication, are included in the cost of the financial plans unless otherwise stated.

-No. We estimate Recipient medication costs to be between $400 and $900.
+No. We estimate recipient medication costs to be between $400 and $900 and are often covered by insurance.

-The Assured Refund Plan is offered at clinics who have contracted to participate in our bundled plans.
+The Assured Refund Plan is offered at clinics who have contracted with us to participate in our package plans that bundle eggs and physician services together.
 For a full listing of these clinics, please visit our locations page.
-If your physician is not contracted, please have them contact us at DEB@cryobank.com.
+If your physician is not contracted, please have them contact us at DEBeggs@debusa.com.

 When our medical reviewer determines you to be otherwise eligible for the plan but information regarding the uterine lining is unavailable, you will be accepted as Assured Refund Contingent.
 If you are considered Contingent and your lining does not meet the 8 mm minimum required for the program during your actual egg bank cycle, your cycle would be converted to a single cycle.
 Please discuss this option with your physician.